Small Wedding Ideas - Tips for Planning a Micro Wedding

 Tip #1: Pare Down your Guest List

-Drafting a guest list is difficult at the best of times, but now you need to have a guest list that is under 50 people (including you, your new spouse, and the wedding party).
+Drafting a guest list is difficult at the best of times, but now you need to have a guest list that is...smaller.
+How small?
+That depends on your comfort level, but under 50 people (including you, your new spouse, and the wedding party) is a good rule of thumb if you'd like to maximize the ability to host an event should gathering limits change.
 Where do you draw the line?
 Stick to your close family and friends that are already in your social bubble.
 On the positive side, reducing your guest list will also reduce the cost of your wedding, so now you can splurge on a few items you wouldn’t have been able to with a larger guest list.

 Tip #2: Get Creative